dotnet/csharplang/proposals/csharp-7.0/tuples.md

 As shown, a tuple can be initialized using a [tuple literal](XXX).

 An element need not have a name.
 An element without a name is unnamed.

-**ISSUE:** Make s statement about the purpose of element names.
-I think they are for notational convenience only, and have no other purpose.
-Is that true?

 If a tuple declarator contains the type of all the tuple's elements, that set of types cannot be changed or augmented based on the context in which it is used; otherwise, element type information shall be inferred from the usage context.
 Likewise for element names.